mycarta/mycarta/README.md

 ## Ciao!
 I'm Matteo 👋

-### I am a passionate Geoscientis interested in Data Science and Visualization
+### I am a passionate Geoscientist interested in Data Science and Visualization

 - 🌱 I’m currently learning: **Dashboarding with Panel and Holoviews**
 - 📫 How to reach me: matteo@mycarta.ca